Evolution of wide O star binaries through their LBV stage. Population synthesis with mass-ejection-driven orbital evolution: Introduction

 \subsubsection{Predictions with fixed initial eccentricities}

-To better interpret our population synthesis predictions by Simulation1, we present the predictions with fixed initial eccentricities (0.4 and 0.6) and the values for $M_{\rm crit}$ and $P_{\rm crit}$ in the first place.
-Predictions with other initial eccentricities are provided in Appendix\,\ref{app:popsync-fixed-e0-more}.
+To more easily interpret our population synthesis predictions from Simulation1, we first present results obtained with fixed initial eccentricities (0.4 and 0.6), together with the corresponding values of $M_{\rm crit}$ and $P_{\rm crit}$ adopted in Simulation1.
+Results for other initial eccentricities are provided in Appendix\,\ref{app:popsync-fixed-e0-more}.

 Without the mass-ejection-driven orbital evolution, Simulation2 predicts 11 WR+O binaries in the SMC, whose orbital period distribution peaks at $\sim 1000\,$d, of which 4.3 WR+O binaries are predicted to have orbital periods below the observed longest orbital period, 20\,d, which is consistent with the observed number of close SMC WR+O binaries \citep[4;][]{Shenar2016,Shenar2018,Schootemeijer2018,Schootemeijer2024}.
 According to our criterion of entering the mass-ejection-driven orbital evolution, 5.3 WR+O binaries are formed from the mass-transfer-driven orbital evolution (hereafter mass-transfer WR+O binaries), whose number rapidly drops towards the long-period regime ($\sim$100\,d), and 5.7 WR stars are formed from the mass-ejection-driven orbital evolution, of which the fractions that remain bound (hereafter mass-ejection WR+O binaries) and get disrupted (runaway WR stars) sensitively depend on the assumed initial eccentricities.